neurobioinfo/pathwayAnalysis/README.md

 # Running enrichment pathway analysis

 This workflow uses the gene ontology from Gene Ontology (GO) project.
-It performs an over-representation analysis of GO terms in a list of significant genes using “ClusterProfiler” .
+It performs over-representation (ORA) and path enrichment (GSEA) analysis of GO terms and KEEG pathways in a list of significant genes using “ClusterProfiler” .
-This package performs statistical enrichment analysis in a list of differentially expressed genes using an hypergeometric test.
+ORA analysis performs statistical enrichment  analysis using hypergeometric testing of significant DE genes against a background DE gene list.

-Input:
-1. A list of background DEG list (universe gene list) generated during a DEG analysis.
-This list contains all mapped genes from RNAseq aligment, that were tested in the differential expression analysis.
-1. A list of significant differentially expressed genes (DEG list).
-This list of genes are significantly espressed genes extracted from the universe gene list.
+Input: a significant DE gene list and a background DE gene list

 You can run this workflow in a RStudio session in your PC or, if you're using Compute Canada (CC) clusters, you can run this workflow in an interactive R session.